Episode One-Hundred-Twelve – Plantar Fasciitis – Diastasis Recti: Audio automatically transcribed by Sonix

 Kim Pittis:

 That's about it for today.
 I'm going to stop sharing my screen really quick because you've seen it all.
 Thank you so much.
 I appreciate you guys being here, letting me talk about all the things that I love talking about.
 The next time I'll definitely write this down.
 Talk about frequency for Synovium because I have a love-hate with that.
 And it's definitely something that I want to address and not just in a few seconds.
 So again, thank you so much.
 It's been so much fun hanging out with everybody and having our guests on next week.
 Dr. Carol McMakin is back so we can hear all about her world travels.
 Keep all those questions coming.
 Thank you for emailing.
-You can email me some more things about this presentation, [email protected].
+You can email me some more things about this presentation, kim@fsmsports365.com.
 Yeah, I'm sorry I couldn't get to all the Q and A's and the the chat was disabled.
 But hopefully you got some fun and some information out of this.
 So thanks everybody.
 We'll see you all next week.

 Kevin: